IsmailMehar/COVID-19-Impact-Analysis-Australia-2020-2022-/README.md

 ```

-These measures shift the focus from churn percentage to **expected revenue exposure**.
+These measures shift the analysis from daily reporting to healthcare capacity and severity tracking.
 ---

 ## Analysis & Insights